Jurgen Klopp on Trent Alexander-Arnold's central role for Liverpool and improved defending

-Trent Alexander-Arnold is flourishing in his new hybrid role with six assists in five games and Jurgen Klopp believes it's a "breath of fresh air".
+Trent Alexander-Arnold is flourishing in his new hybrid role with six assists in six games and Jurgen Klopp believes it's a "breath of fresh air".

 The England international proceeded to notch two assists in the 6-1 win over Leeds and registered 153 touches - the second-most of any player in a Premier League game this season.